MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/multi-enterprises.md

 ## Prerequisites

-{% hint style="info" %}
-Make sure you fulfill all the required [prerequisites](./prerequisites.md).
+> Note: Make sure you fulfill all the required [prerequisites](./prerequisites.md).
 Without doing so the code of the use cases can be hard to understand or the behavior of the code can differ.
-{% endhint %}

 ## Code